The world is changing. With it, the world of investing is changing.

-We also offer a comprehensive suite of tools and solutions designed to help institutional investors understand portfolio exposure to carbon asset risk and implement fossil fuel exclusion, low carbon or thematic investment strategies.
+We also offer an extensive suite of tools and solutions designed to help institutional investors better understand portfolio exposure to carbon asset risk and implement fossil fuel exclusion, low carbon or thematic investment strategies.

 Our ESG Research products and services are available on our integrated online platform, MSCI ESG Manager, and are also available on MSCI’s BarraOne and Barra Portfolio Manager platforms, as well as in FactSet and StyleResearch.